2012 Benghazi attack: FOIA requests

 Freedom of Information Act requests have been made since the attack.
-The conservative foundation Judicial Watch filed a FOIA request to the Department of State on December 19, 2012.
+The conservative activist group Judicial Watch filed a FOIA request to the Department of State on December 19, 2012.
 An acknowledgement of the request was received by Judicial Watch on January 4, 2013.
 When the State Department failed to respond to the request by February 4, 2013, Judicial Watch filed a lawsuit, which resulted in seven photographs being delivered on June 6, 2013.
 Three of the photographs show Arabic-language spray paint graffiti.

 On May 30, 2013, it was reported that the Republican National Committee filed a FOIA for "any and all emails or other documents containing the terms 'Libya' and/or 'Benghazi' dated between September 11, 2012 and November 7, 2012 directed from or to U.S. Department of State employees originating from, or addressed to, persons whose email addresses end in either 'barackobama.com' or 'dnc.org'.

-On April 18, 2014, the conservative group Judicial Watch released more than 100 pages of documents obtained through a FOIA lawsuit.
+On April 18, 2014, Judicial Watch released more than 100 pages of documents obtained through a FOIA lawsuit.
 One email, dated September 14, 2012, with a subject line "RE PREP CALL with Susan: Saturday at 4:00 pm ET", was from deputy national security advisor for strategic communications Rhodes stated: "Goals: ...
 To underscore that these protests are rooted in an Internet video, and not a broader failure of policy..."
 According to another e-mail obtained by Judicial Watch, when asked about whether the attack was linked to the Mohammad video, State Department spokesperson Victoria Nuland said she "could not confirm a connect as we simply don't know—and we won't know until there is an investigation".

 According to The Wall Street Journal, the e-mail was written to prepare U.S. Ambassador to the U.N.
 Susan Rice for her appearances on Sunday news shows two days later, and it "sets out the Administration's view of the cause of the Benghazi attacks".
 John Dickerson of Slate says the e-mail refers to the worldwide protests against Innocence of Muslims and not the Benghazi attack.